EliHei/SeqLearn/docs/embeddings/sent2vec.md

 - __dropoutK__: Positive integer, number of n-grams dropped when training a sent2vec model
 - __bucket__: Positive integer, number of hash buckets for vocabulary

+### sent2vec_maker

+This is a function of Sent2Vec class which you can use to embed your vocabulary. you can train Embedding layer on vocabulary in order to get embedding weights for each word in vocabulary. compress each in `emb_dim` vectors.
+This function accepts no arguments.

 ### Example: make the embedding of protein sequences